logo

 State-Specific E-Waste Laws

 In addition to federal laws, many U.S. states have their e-waste regulations.
-For example, New York’s Electronic Equipment Recycling and Reuse Act requires manufacturers to provide free and convenient e-waste recycling for consumers.
+For example, New York’s Electronic Equipment Management and Recycling and Reuse Act requires manufacturers to provide free and convenient e-waste recycling for consumers.
 This includes setting up collection sites and programs to handle the disposal of electronic products.

 Businesses operating in states with specific e-waste laws must stay informed about the requirements in each state.
-This often means setting up internal systems to manage e-waste properly and working with certified recycling partners.
+This often means setting up internal systems to manage e-waste properly and working with recycling partners.
 Compliance with state laws helps businesses avoid fines and supports local environmental protection efforts.

 Get-A-Quote